‘Let Your Light Shine Before Others…’ (Matthew 5:16)

 Engagement and Ethos: providing opportunities for children, young people and their families to interact with others from different backgrounds.

 Equality and Diversity: It is our intention to ensure that every member of our community, child or adult, is given their opportunity to shine regardless of age, gender, culture or background.

 Teaching and Learning: Teaching pupils to understand others, promoting discussion and debate about common or differing values and social/cultural/spiritual diversity.

-Should you require further information on our school curriculum please contact Mrs Olney, school secretary and she will arrange a meeting or phone conversation with the appropriate Key Stage Leader.
+Should you require further information on our school curriculum please contact the school office at firstname.lastname@example.org and we will arrange for the relevant subject leader or Head of School to contact you with further information.